The Maine Marauders Series

 FIRST SHIFT (Coming October 2026)

-Now, I have to decide if I’m willing to keep being the person everyone expects me to be, or if I risk burning it all down for the one thing I actually want—him.
+But when a careless moment in public blows our secret wide open, I’ll need to decide if I’m willing to keep being the person everyone expects, or if I’ll burn my image to the ground for the one thing I actually want—him.